nulpunt/nulpunt/notes/attribution.md

 #### Other
 Other types package/libraries that are being used

+### List of tools and platform dependencies
+The following software is being used by nulpunt and/or it's developers.

+#### Tools
+Tools that are being used, either during development or runtime.

 ##### pdftoppm
 While not incorporated in the nulpunt source code, this `pdftoppm` is used to convert pdf files into images.
  - Project: TODO